Pouzor/LoL-Stats/README.md

 Base on Free API https://www.mashape.com/timtastic/league-of-legends-3

+Data for champ and item from : http://ddragon.leagueoflegends.com/tool/euw/en_US

 This is a Symfony2 project allow you to collect your own stats about League of Legend games and summoners.

 Status : pre-alpha